Snaplet Seed Shut Down. Here's Where Your Seed Data Goes Next

 Rewrite to plain Faker + manual seeders.
 Strip the dependency, drop back to @faker-js/faker plus hand-written INSERT statements or ORM factories.
 This is the "return to 2019" path.
 You own every line of it, which is good, but you also own every foreign key you have to wire by hand — which is exactly the pain @snaplet/seed was built to eliminate.
 For anything beyond 10 tables, this trade is rarely worth it.

 Move to a framework's native seeder.
 If you use Prisma, Laravel, or EF Core, their built-in seed mechanisms exist.
 But the core constraint is identical to the Faker rewrite: data is defined manually, relationships are wired by hand, and every migration breaks something.
-ORM seeders don't scale past a weekly-migration cadence either.
+ORM seeders don't scale past a weekly-migration cadence either — see the per-ORM seeder comparison if you want to weigh the syntax differences before committing.

 Migrate to an active schema-aware alternative.
 Keep the "tool reads your schema, produces valid related data" property, ditch the dead dependency.
 This is the path that preserves the reason you adopted Snaplet in the first place.
 Seedfast is the closest functional match for @snaplet/seed users: CLI-first, schema-aware, actively developed, free tier.
 Tonic Fabricate is another option, priced for enterprise procurement.
 Greenmask targets anonymization more than generation, so it fits the @snaplet/snapshot use case, not the seed-generation one.